โœ๏ธ Updated April 2026

 FAQs

 Yes, and the migration from Squarespace to Ghost is well-travelled.
-Squarespace exports posts and pages as standard formats, which Ghost can import.
-The design doesn't come with you; you rebuild on Ghost.
-The typical pattern is: start on Squarespace because it's faster to launch and more forgiving, migrate to Ghost in year two or three if the newsletter becomes the primary output and you want the purpose-built platform.
+Squarespace exports posts and pages in formats Ghost can import, and the typical path is: start on Squarespace because it's faster to launch and more forgiving, migrate to Ghost in year two or three if the newsletter has become the centre of the practice and you want the purpose-built platform.
+The design doesn't migrate with you; you rebuild on Ghost.
+That's usually fine, because by the time the switch makes sense, the site you built on Squarespace was for a writer who's since grown into someone slightly different.

-Only with a WordPress-savvy collaborator maintaining the site, or with a specific premium theme aimed at writers that you're committed to.
+Only if you have a WordPress-savvy collaborator maintaining the site, or a specific premium theme built for writers that you're genuinely committed to.
 WordPress gives you total control at the cost of hosting, plugin updates, and security patches.
-For most working writers, Squarespace delivers 90 percent of the outcome at 10 percent of the maintenance cost, and the time saved is better spent writing.
-WordPress makes sense when the site is a larger content operation rather than a writer's personal home.
+For most literary writers, Squarespace delivers most of the outcome at a fraction of the maintenance cost, and the time saved is better spent on the actual work.
+WordPress makes sense when the site is closer to a content operation than a writer's home.

-It matters more than writers tend to admit.
-A reader who lands on an essay with cramped line spacing, tight margins, or a typeface that reads as corporate will leave faster than one who finds the page inviting.
-Squarespace's defaults land in a good place for prose without needing customisation.
+More than writers tend to admit.
+A reader who lands on an essay landing page or an about page that sets body text badly (cramped leading, tight margins, a corporate-feeling typeface) leaves faster than one who finds the page inviting.
+For literary writers, the page is signalling the same thing the prose signals.
+Squarespace's defaults land in a good place without customisation.
 Ghost's land slightly better.
-Either platform can be tuned further if you care, and typography is one of the few design areas where spending a few hours in setup pays for itself for years.
+Either can be tuned further, and typography is one of the few setup investments that compounds for years.

-Put the writing somewhere it can be found again
+Put the writing somewhere a reader can actually find it

-A writer's work deserves a home that isn't a social platform's feed.
-Squarespace's free trial is enough to publish an about page, an essay index, a book or projects page, and a newsletter opt-in over a weekend.
-If the newsletter is the whole business, Ghost may be the better fit.
-Either way, the site that exists, with a working opt-in and a real archive, is where new readers become subscribers and subscribers become readers for life.
+A literary writer's work deserves a home that isn't a social feed or a Substack inbox.
+Squarespace's free trial is enough to publish an about page in your voice, an archive of published work that links out to the venues, a services or ghostwriting page if you need one, and a newsletter opt-in over a weekend.
+If your Substack has already become the centre of the practice and you want to own the infrastructure, Ghost may be the better fit.
+Either way, the site that exists, with a credible about page and an honest archive, is where a reader who arrived from a byline becomes a reader for life.

 Start Squarespace free trial